Art Changes Lives – Telfair Changes Lives

 Youth Outreach Impact

 As the city’s hub for arts education, Telfair Museums provides more than 6,500 students, from kindergarteners to fourth-graders, with free tours of major exhibitions, free art workshops, and free passes for their families.
 In addition, our college night events open the Jepson Center to college students from Savannah State University to the Savannah College of Art and Design.
 This year, eighth-graders will join our free tour programs with a new American history tour of the Owens-Thomas House.

-Telfair Museums offer a tour/studio program for early childhood groups from local Head Start pre-schools serving 300 or more 4- and 5-year-old children annually.
+Telfair Museums offer a tour/studio program for early childhood groups from local Head Start pre-schools serving more than 400 4- and 5-year-old children annually.